Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: Introduction

-A promising solution to tackle this issue is the reconfigurable intelligent surface (RIS) technique \cite{huang2019reconfigurable}.
-Due to the fact that RIS can dynamically adjust the phases and amplitudes of incident signals, allowing the creation of controllable end-to-end virtual channels, RIS has been incorporated into various kinds of communication systems including MEC networks \cite{hu2021reconfigurable, qin2023joint, zhai2022energy, xu2022computation}.
+The reconfigurable intelligent surface (RIS) technique emerges as a promising solution to address this challenge \cite{huang2019reconfigurable, wu2019intelligent, yang2023reconfigurable}.
+Due to the fact that RIS can dynamically adjust the phases and amplitudes of incident signals, allowing the creation of controllable end-to-end virtual channels, RIS has been incorporated into various kinds of communication systems including MEC networks \cite{hu2021reconfigurable, li2021energy, he2023joint, qin2023joint, xu2022computation, zhai2022energy, duo2023joint, cao2021reconfigurable}.
 It is important to highlight that UAVs flying at high altitudes enables the establishment of a reliable line-of-sight (LoS) connection between the UAV and users with a high possibility.
 Additionally, RIS technology has the capability to reconfigure the wireless propagation environment, and thus combining UAV and RIS will be a win-win strategy for MEC networks.
 In particular, a RIS-assisted UAV-enabled MEC scheme considering the aim of maximizing energy efficiency is proposed in \cite{qin2023joint}.
-In \cite{zhai2022energy}, the UAV-mounted RIS scheme is proposed to assist MEC network, where users can only offload their tasks to ground MEC servers with the help of the reflected ability of the RIS.
-To further improve the computational capacity of the MEC network, a two-way offloading scheme assisted by the UAV and the RIS is proposed in \cite{xu2022computation, duo2023joint}.
-In this scheme, a multi-antenna UAV is responsible for processing a portion of the computation tasks and acts as a relay to transmit the remaining tasks to the BS in the next time slot.
+This MEC scheme utilizes the RIS positioned on the building to enhance the signals of users' task offloading and direct them towards the MEC server located on the UAV.
+To further improve the computational capacity of the MEC network, a two-way offloading scheme assisted by the UAV and the RIS is proposed in \cite{xu2022computation}.
+In this scheme, a multi-antenna UAV is responsible for processing a portion of users' computation tasks while also acts as a relay to transmit the remaining computation tasks to the BS with the assistance of the RIS installed on the building's surface.